testing-library/testing-library-docs/docs/dom-testing-library/api-configuration.md

 stack traces are hard to debug).
 If you want to disable this, then set `showOriginalStackTrace` to `false`.
 You can also disable this for a specific call in the options you pass to `waitFor`.

-`testIdAttribute`: The attribute used by [`getByTestId`](api-queries#bytestid) and related queries.
+`showSuggestions`: When enabled, if [better queries](https://testing-library.com/docs/guide-which-query) are available the test will fail and provide a suggested query to use instead.
+Default is 'false' `testIdAttribute`: The attribute used by [`getByTestId`](api-queries#bytestid) and related queries.
 Defaults to `data-testid`.